forlaens/.github/profile/README.md

 ## Behind Forlæns

-Forlæns is founded and run by Tobias Nyhuus Jensen.
-Follow [Forlæns on LinkedIn](https://www.linkedin.com/company/forlaens-com/) or connect with [Tobias Nyhuus Jensen on LinkedIn](https://www.linkedin.com/in/tobias-nyhuus/).
+Forlæns is founded and run by accessibility expert Tobias Nyhuus Jensen.
+Connect with [Tobias Nyhuus Jensen on LinkedIn](https://www.linkedin.com/in/tobias-nyhuus/).

 ## Open source